 It depends.
 Rayon will shrink when exposed to too much heat.
 Actually rayon is extremely sensitive to all kinds of heat, so if you throw your favorite rayon shirt on the dryer, there is no doubt what will happen, when you open up the dryer again – your shirt will be at least a size smaller.
 Rayon can actually also shrink when worn!
 Especially if exposed to water since the material isn’t water-resistant.

 But you can avoid ruining your favorite rayon shirt by taking it to the dry cleaner instead of doing the washing yourself.
 If you decide to di the washing yourself always follow the washing label and never twist a rayon garment!
 So will rayon shrink?
 When exposed to heat then yes, but when washed in cold water the answer is no.

 Want to know more about eco-friendly textiles?

-If you are sitting behind your screen wondering what other materials you might have thought was more sustainable than they actually take a look at our eco-textile guides.
+If you are sitting behind your screen wondering what other materials, such as nylon or bamboo you might have thought were more sustainable than they actually take a look at our eco-textile guides.
 These will help you get to the bottom of some of the most common “sustainable” materials used in the fashion industry.
 You can find our eco-textiles guides here.